inputzero/Security-Advisories/INP03-z3.md

 ### Summary

-z3 (Z3 version 4.13.1 - 64 bit) WCNF parser contains a global buffer overflow vulnerability in the `opt_stream_buffer::parse_token` function.
+z3 (Z3 version 4.13.1 - 64 bit) WCNF parser contains a buffer overflow vulnerability in the `opt_stream_buffer::parse_token` function.
 When parsing the "`wcnf`", the function fails to properly check the buffer boundaries, allowing read beyond the allocated memory leading to code execution or denial of service attack.

 ### Harness